TaniMasanori/PDF2Anki/Project_plan.md

 PDF Conversion Accuracy: While Marker API is powerful, there’s a risk that some PDFs might not convert cleanly (e.g., unusual formatting, OCR issues if PDFs are scanned images).
 We mitigate this by testing early and, if a PDF is problematic, possibly pre-processing it (e.g., ensure it’s a text-based PDF, or limit to a range of pages).
 We’ll also keep Marker API updated to latest version in case of bug fixes.
 Large Content & AI Limitations: A full lecture note or paper can be long.
 GPT-4 has input token limits, and summarizing or selecting important points is non-trivial.
 The AI might also sometimes generate incorrect answers or nonsensical questions if the prompt or context isn’t clear enough.
 Our strategy is to iterate on prompt design, and possibly break the content into smaller chunks.
 If needed, for the demo, we might restrict to processing a portion of the document (e.g., a chapter or a section) to ensure quality over quantity.
 We will also manually review outputs as needed to avoid showing any blatantly wrong flashcard in presentations (noting that in a real scenario, user review is wise).
 Time Constraint for Add-on: Implementing a full Anki add-on in a few weeks (while also perfecting the core pipeline) is ambitious for two students.
 We recognize this and have labeled it a stretch goal.
 The risk is we spend too much time on it and neglect core functionality.
 To manage this, we will only start serious add-on development after the interim if the core pipeline is solid.
 If time is short, we will limit ourselves to demonstrating the concept (maybe a partial automation or just describing how it would work) rather than a fully polished add-on.
 Windows Environment Issues: Some tools (especially those involving machine learning or PDF parsing libraries) can be tricky on Windows (library compatibility, path issues, etc.).
-Using Docker for Marker API should alleviate many issues by containerizing the environment.
+We will run Marker API natively on Windows (no Docker) and ensure required Python dependencies are installed.
 For Anki add-on, we will need to ensure any external calls (to Marker API or to an internet API) are allowed – this might need handling of Windows firewall or loopback for AnkiConnect.
 We will test on our target machine thoroughly.
 Collaboration & Version Control: There’s a risk in any team project of merge conflicts or duplication of work.
 To mitigate, we’ll communicate frequently, use branches, and perform code reviews.
 The use of Cursor for pair programming also helps keep both members on the same page and can reduce integration issues (since we’ll often be coding together for core parts).
 Demo Risks: Live demos can fail (network outage, API rate-limit, etc.).
 We will have backup plans: for instance, have a set of pre-generated cards or a cached API response to use if the live call doesn’t work.
 We’ll also inform our instructors of any requirement like internet for the demo in advance, or run a local instance of a smaller LLM if absolutely needed (as a backup, though quality may differ).
 Conclusion